Word@Work, Let God's Word energise your working day!

 Matthew 21:6-11

-The feast of Passover was one of the three great feasts of Israel.
-Every able bodied man was expected to be there.
+The feast of Passover (the festival of Unleavened Bread) was one of the three great pilgrimage festivals of Israel.
+Every able-bodied man was expected to attend them all (Deuteronomy 16:16).
 Many Jews who travelled from Galilee, in the north of the country, avoided Samaria by coming down the road to the east of the Jordan River and then crossing near Jericho.
 From there it was an uphill path for about 17 miles.
-The closer they got to Jerusalem, the more excited they became.
+The closer they got to Jerusalem, the more excited they became with anticipation of being together with God at the festival.

 Profiting From Religion